Member Login |

 Section 2.
 No part of the activities of the Association shall be directed toward influencing legislation or intervening in political campaigns.

-ARTICLE IV.
-Membership
+ARTICLE V. Membership

 Section 1.
+Member Definition.
 A “Member” is any person who has formally applied to join the Association, has gained formal approval of the Executive and General Councils to join the association, and is in good standing with the Association.
+To be in good standing, a member must not be more than six months in arrears in his/her dues and financial obligations to the Association.
+Individuals more than six months in arrears in their dues will be declared inactive but retained on the membership rolls for an additional six months.
+Inactive members can reinstate their good standing by payment of current and all past dues.

 Section 2.
-The General Council may establish and/or change the membership classes.
+Membership Classes.The General Council may establish and/or change the membership classes.
 The General Council shall set the dues amount and the criteria for each class of membership.

-ARTICLE V. Executive Council
+ARTICLE VI.
+Executive Council

 Section 3.
 Past-President (ex officio).
 In those years when a new President-Elect is elected, the current President assumes the office of Past-President.
-The Past-President remains in office until a new Past-President assumes office.
+The current Past-President remains in office until a new Past-President assumes office.
 A vacancy in the office of Past-President cannot be filled by appointment.
 The Past-President serves as Chair of the Nominating Committee.
 If the office is vacated then the President shall fill the role of Chair of the Nominating Committee.
 The term of the Past-President shall be 2 years.
 A detailed position description, approved by the General Council, shall be maintained on the Association’s website.

 Section 4.
 President-Elect.
 The President-Elect is the second highest-ranking officer of the Association and shall support the President to advance the work of the Association.
 At the end of the term, the President-Elect shall assume the office as President of the Association.
 If the President is temporarily unable to fulfill their duties to the Association, the President-Elect may be appointed Acting President by the General Council.
 If the President resigns or is unable to fulfill their duties for an extended period, the President-Elect shall become the President, and a new President-Elect shall be elected by a majority vote in a special election of the General Council within 30 days of resignation notice.
 The President-Elect serves as Chair of the Bylaws Committee.
 The term of the President-Elect shall be 2 years.
 A detailed position description, approved by the General Council, shall be maintained on the Association’s website.